ebarbeito/learning-notes/courses/software-architecture-domain-driven-design-linkedin.md

 * It is possible to implement a DDD architecture inside a large monolith
 * What microservices actually are
   * They solve a specific problem and that problem is the monolith, the giant program that has everything in it
-  * Monoliths very complicated and hard to deal with.
+  * Monoliths are very complicated and hard to deal with.
 That complexity is the biggest problem
   * The idea of the microservice is to take that monolith and make it tractable, to solve some of the problems associated with them
 * Problems with the Monolith
-  * Lot of internal connections.
+  * Lots of internal connections.
 Lot of dependencies within the monolith that make it almost impossible to work on
   * It is giant, hard to work on and not organize appropriately
   * It tends to focus on data / access to data.
 So, when the data model changes, the monolith and the code has to change also, but it's so difficult to do it
   * As a consequence, the monolith is very, very hard to update because of all the internal dependencies